Sessions Denounces Mexico for 'Taking Advantage of the United States' After Last Texas Sugar Mill Closes

 Jackson Bakich

-Born in Orlando but raised in Lake County, Florida, Jackson Bakich is currently a senior at Florida State University.
-Growing up in the sunshine state, Bakich co-hosted the political talk radio show "Lake County Roundtable" (WLBE) and was a frequent guest for "Lake County Sports Show" (WQBQ).
+Jackson Bakich is based in Tallahassee.
+Born in Orlando but raised in Lake County, Florida, Jackson Bakich is a graduate of Florida State University.
+Growing up in the Sunshine State, Bakich co-hosted the political talk radio show "Lake County Roundtable" (WLBE) and was a frequent guest for "Lake County Sports Show" (WQBQ).
 Currently, he is the Sports Editor of the FSView and the co-host of "Tomahawk Talk" (WVFS), a sports talk radio program covering Florida State athletics in Tallahassee.
+Jackson's work has been cited in Newsmax, POLITICO and other media outlets.

 Subscribe to the newsletter everyone in Texas is reading.